ThinkDataEd/curriculum/docs/unit2/lab2i.md

 ###**Extreme probabilities**
 * The probability you calculated in the previous slide is an estimate for how often we expect to see a difference smaller than the actual one we observed, by chance alone.

-    – **Draw a sketch of a normal curve.
-Label the mean age difference, based on your shuffles, and the actual age difference of suvivors minus non-survivors from the actual data.
-Then, shade in the areas, under normal the curve, that are *smaller* than the actual difference.**

 * If you wanted to instead calculate the probability that the difference would be larger than the one observed, we could run (fill in the blanks):